History of Anchorage, Alaska: Growth and development

 In 1975, the city and borough consolidated, forming a unified government.
 Also included in this unification were Eagle River, Eklutna, Girdwood, Glen Alps, and several other communities.
 The unified area became officially known as the municipality of Anchorage.
 By 1980, the population of Anchorage had increased to 184,775.

 The decade of the 1980s started as a time of growth, thanks to a flood of North Slope oil revenue into the state treasury.
 Capital projects and an aggressive beautification program, combined with far-sighted community planning, greatly increased infrastructure and quality of life.
 Major improvements included a new library, a civic center, a sports arena, a performing arts center, Hilltop Ski Area, and Kincaid Outdoor Center.
-The 1980s oil glut lead to an economic recession in Anchorage.
+The 1980s oil glut led to an economic recession in Anchorage.

 Recent history

 On July 8, 2000, the airport was renamed Ted Stevens Anchorage International Airport in honor of Alaska's longest-serving senator.
 Although development is filling available space in the "Anchorage bowl"—a local moniker for the city area—significant undeveloped areas still remain, as well as large areas of dedicated parks and greenbelts.

 On November 30, 2018, Anchorage experienced a 7.0 magnitude quake, as well as numerous aftershocks.
 Some buildings and roadways were damaged, and communication and other services were partially disrupted, but no fatalities were reported.
 The quake, centered about five miles north of the city, was the largest to shake the area since the massive 1964 quake.
 A tsunami warning was issued and later withdrawn.

 The 2025 Russia–United States Summit, a summit meeting between United States president Donald Trump and Russian president Vladimir Putin.
 Was held on August 15, 2025, at Joint Base Elmendorf–Richardson in Anchorage, Alaska.